Toxic ‘RuPaul’s Drag Race’ Fans Are In Danger Of Ruining The Show For Everyone

 Everybody say love!

-We’ve only seen a small glimpse of the queens competing on RuPaul’s Drag Race Season 11, but viewers are already guesstimating who will reign — and who would go home first.
-Over on Facebook and Instagram, each Meet The Queen video is being flooded with love — and hate, masquerading as shade.
+As soon as we get a glimpse of the queens competing in a new season of RuPaul’s Drag Race, viewers guesstimate who will reign — and who would go home first.
+Over on Facebook and Instagram earlier this year, the Meet The Queen videos for Season 11 were flooded with comments immediately, some loving — many hateful, masquerading as shade.

 “Is it me, or is this [cast] a bit B team?”, one person asked.
 “This cast so boring and low energy compared to season 10… seriously a downgrade,” another offered.
 “First to go, calling it.”